Charlie Cox: Return to Daredevil (2022–present)

 In December 2021, Marvel Studios president Kevin Feige confirmed that Cox would be reprising the role of Daredevil in the studio's Marvel Cinematic Universe (MCU) productions; his first project "remain[ed] to be seen" at that time.
 The first Marvel Studios production he appeared in was Spider-Man: No Way Home (2021), in which Matt Murdock gives legal advice to Peter Parker for ostensibly murdering Mysterio.
 In July 2022, he was confirmed to be reprising the role in the Disney+ television series She-Hulk: Attorney at Law (2022) and Echo (2024).
 In 2025, he starred in his own revival series Daredevil: Born Again (2025–present) and additionally lent his voice to the character in the animated series Your Friendly Neighborhood Spider-Man.
 In August 2024, Feige confirmed Daredevil: Born Again was renewed for a second season, with Cox confirming filming will start by March 2025.
-Filming wrapped in July of that same year.
+Filming wrapped in July of that same year and the season premiered in March 2026.
+Cox and co-star Vincent D’Onofrio were credited as executive producers for Daredevil: Born Again season two.
+Producer Brad Winderbaum confirmed a third season was in development in September 2025, with filming lasting from March to July 2026.

 Cox also starred in the British spy drama miniseries Treason, which premiered on Netflix on 26 December 2022, and the French-developed video game Clair Obscur: Expedition 33 as Gustave.
 His performance in Expedition 33 received acclaim, and was nominated for the "Best Performance" award at The Game Awards 2025.

 Personal life

 In September 2018, Cox married television producer Samantha Thomas, with whom he has a daughter and a son.
-At the time of their marriage, they both worked for Marvel Television, where Thomas was Vice President of Original Programming and Cox starred in Daredevil.
+At the time of their wedding, they both worked for Marvel Television, where Thomas was Vice President of Original Programming and Cox starred in Daredevil.
 Subsequently, Thomas was the Executive Vice President of BRON Studios's television division; during her tenure, she and Cox collaborated on the crime drama series Kin.
 The family lives in Connecticut.
 Cox has previously lived in New York City, Los Angeles, and in the Chelsea and Highbury neighbourhoods of London.
 In January 2025, Cox became an American citizen through naturalisation, making him a dual citizen of the UK and US.

-During the late 2000s in Los Angeles, Cox was part of a close group of friends that included British actors Eddie Redmayne, Andrew Garfield, Jaime Dornan, and Robert Pattinson, among others.
+During the late 2000s in Los Angeles, Cox was part of a close group of friends that included British and Irish actors Eddie Redmayne, Andrew Garfield, Jamie Dornan, and Robert Pattinson, among others.
 He is a football fan and supports Arsenal F.C.